 Santa Clara & Trinidad, Day One

 Our day began at 5am.
-We were up, packed and showered ready to be picked up at 7.
+Out of bed packed and showered, we were ready to be picked up at 7am.
 We ventured down to the reception area and grabbed some coffee from the bar.
-Breakfast in our hotel wouldn’t be served until after we had set off so we would miss that.
+We would miss breakfast as they did not serve this in time before we set off.
 Our tour guide that would be with us for the two days was Anisbel.
-She was very knowledgeable and fun and made the trip even better.
+She was very knowledgeable and fun and made our trip even better.

-The first part of our journey would take us over the ocean causeway onto mainland Cuba.
+The first part of our journey would take us over the ocean causeway and onto mainland Cuba.
 We drove through the town of Morón.
-With a population of around 60,000 this is where most of the workers who serve the tourist industry in the Cayos live.
+With a population of around 60,000, this is where most of the workers who serve the tourist industry in the Cayo’s lives.

-Three hours in and we arrived at the small resort of Villa San José del Lago in the Northern Sancti Spíritus province for a quick drink and toilet break.
-A leg stretch was very welcomed at this point.
+Three hours in and we arrived at the small resort of Villa San José del Lago in the Northern Sancti Spíritus Province for a quick drink and toilet break.
+We welcomed a leg stretch at this point.

-After this brief stop we resumed our journey.
+After this brief stop, we resumed our journey.
 The countryside was absolutely breathtaking.
 We were never short of things to see.
-Day to day Cuban life.
-Travelling through small villages and towns, through farms full of mango, banana, sugar cane and various other fruit trees and crops.
+Day to day Cuban life passing us by through the window of our coach.
+Travelling through small villages and towns, through farms full of mango, banana, sugar cane, and various other fruit trees and crops.

 San Juan de los Remedios

-Another hour in and we would arrive at the first of our official stops, San Juan de los Remedios.
-The town consisted of a large square with various shops and traditional bars surrounding it.
-The main attraction would be the beautiful Iglesia Mayor of San Juan Bautista.
+Another hour into our journey and we would arrive at the first of our official stops, San Juan de los Remedios.
+The town comprised a large square with various shops and bars surrounding it.
+The major attraction would be the beautiful Iglesia Mayor of San Juan Bautista.

 Remedios is the only town in Cuba to feature two churches on its main plaza.
-The second being the Iglesia del Buen Viaje which is sadly no longer in use and is very run down.
-We had a free guided tour of the main church here and also had around an hours free time to do some exploring.
+The second being the Iglesia del Buen Viaje, which is sadly no longer in use and is very run down.
+We had a free guided tour of the main church here and also had an hour’s free time to do some exploring.

-Before heading into central Santa Clara we stopped off at our hotel where we would be spending the night.
+Before heading into central Santa Clara, we stopped off at our hotel where we would spend the night.
 We ate lunch and handed over our passports for check-in.
-First impressions were really good, the grounds looked clean and our food was superb.
-It was buffet style which included a free drink.
-By this point we hadn’t even seen our room yet.
+First impressions were great, the grounds looked clean and our food was superb.
+It was buffet style, which included a free drink.
+By this point, we hadn’t even seen our room yet.

-After our lunch stop we jumped back on the coach and drove to our final stops of the day.
+After our lunch, we jumped back on the coach and drove to our last stops of the day.

 Che Guevara Mausoleum

-He was laid to rest here back in 1997 with full military honours along with six of his fellow comrades.
-His remains were found in Bolivia and returned to Cuba.
-The monument consists of two parts.
-Above ground there is a huge statue and marble sculptured wall which are both full of symbolism and famous quotes.
+They lay him to rest here back in 1997 with full military honours, along with six of his comrades.
+They found his remains in Bolivia and returned to them Cuba.
+The monument comprises two parts.
+Above ground there is a colossal statue and marble sculptured wall which are both full of symbolism and famous quotes.

-Below ground there is of course the mausoleum itself and a small museum.
-We were informed by our tour guide that we were not allowed to take photos or videos.
-Mobile phones were to be left in our pockets, muted or turned off and any hats or sunglasses also had to be removed.
+Below ground is the mausoleum itself and a small museum.
+Our guide informed us we could not take any photos or videos.
+Mobile phones were to be left in our pockets, muted or turned off, and any hats or sunglasses also had to be removed.

-Another rule was that we were not allowed to speak.
+Another rule was that we could not speak once inside.
 We were to pay our respects in absolute silence.
-Our guide Anisbel also told us of a number of other rules but they were not in place the day of our visit.
+Our guide Anisbel also told us of several other rules, but they were not in place the day of our visit.

 Paying Our Respects

-The room was dark, with the plaques and portraits of Guevara himself and around 30 or so other guerrillas who died as a result of the fighting in Bolivia.
+The room was dark, with the plaques and portraits of Guevara himself and around 30 other guerrillas who died because of the fighting in Bolivia.
 All the memorials were individually lit apart from Guevara’s.
-His was dark, but at the top of his memorial was a single bright star projected on to it.
+They left him dark, but at the top of his memorial was a single bright star projected on to it.

-Towards the back of the room was the eternal flame lit by Fidel Castro.
+At the back of the room was an eternal flame, lit by Fidel Castro himself.